nginxinc/nginx-wiki/source/start/topics/tutorials/install.rst

 Prebuilt Packages for Linux and BSD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Most Linux distributions and BSD variants have NGINX in the usual package repositories and they can be installed via whatever method is normally used to install software (``apt-get`` on Debian, ``emerge`` on Gentoo, ``ports`` on FreeBSD, etc).
+Most Linux distributions and BSD variants have NGINX in the usual package repositories and they can be installed via whatever method is normally used to install software (``apt`` on Debian, ``emerge`` on Gentoo, ``ports`` on FreeBSD, etc).

 Be aware that these packages are often somewhat out-of-date.
 If you want the latest features and bugfixes, it's recommended to build from source or use packages directly from nginx.org.